-Although the Kingdoms of Great Britain and Ireland had been united by the Acts of Union 1800, the exchequers of the two kingdoms were not consolidated until 1817 under the Consolidated Fund Act 1816 (56 Geo.
+Although the Kingdoms of Great Britain and Ireland had be exchequers of the two kingdoms were not consolidated until 1 (56 Geo.
 3. c.
-98).^{[11][12]} For the holders of the Irish office before this date, see Chancellor of the Exchequer of Ireland.
+98).[11][12]
+For the holders of the Irish offic Exchequer of Ireland.

 Current Treasury Ministers